-- 1 Refer to the Participating Pooled Funds table (Appendix A) for asset classification by pool. - 2 For performance measurement purposes, the benchmark proportion within the asset class will be set to actual due to the phased implementation of private market assets. - 3 Due to the illiquid nature of these assets, the upper limit may be exceeded on a temporary basis.
-BCI will use cashflow to rebalance as soon as is practical. - 4 Global equities may include exposure to Canada and emerging markets. - 5 Emerging market equities may include exposure to developed markets. - 6 In addition to equity, investments may include debt (other than that held in the private debt strategy). - 7 "Other" includes strategies or investments specifically approved by the Board that do not correspond to the listed asset classes.
-Refer to Appendix A. - 8 Assets held within the Funding Program will be benchmarked against their respective asset class benchmarks.

-- 4.3 The Board recognizes that an appropriate implementation period is required to transition to the new policy asset mix identified in Section 4.2.
+- 1 Refer to Participating Pooled Funds table (Appendix A) for asset classification by pool. - 2 For performance measurement purposes, the benchmark proportion within the asset class will be set to actual due to the phased implementation of private market assets. - 3 The Credit asset class includes Corporate Bonds and Private Debt. - 4 Due to the illiquid nature of these assets, the upper limit may be exceeded on a temporary basis.
+BCI will use cashflow to rebalance as soon as is practical. - 5 Developed Market Equities includes Canadian and Global Equities and may include exposure to emerging markets. - 6 Emerging Market Equities may include exposure to developed markets. - 7 In addition to equity, investments may include debt (other than that held in the private debt strategy). - 8 Real Estate includes Real Estate Equity and Real Estate Debt (Mortgages). - 9 "Other" includes strategies or investments specifically approved by the Board that do not correspond to the listed asset classes.
+Refer to Appendix A. - 10 Assets held within The Funding Program will be benchmarked against their respective asset class benchmarks. - 4.3 The Board recognizes that an appropriate implementation period is required to transition to the new policy asset mix identified in Section 4.2.
 This implementation timeframe is reflected in Section 8.4 for the purpose of the performance measurement framework. - 4.4 If any liquid asset class moves outside of its policy range at any time, BCI shall notify the Board of the breach at or before the next meeting of the Board, and outline the steps taken to bring the Fund's asset mix back into compliance. - 4.5 The Fund may be invested in the pooled funds listed in Appendix A, segregated funds, mutual funds, unit trusts, limited partnerships and similar vehicles, provided that they conform to this Statement.
-Despite any other provision of the SIPP, the Board agrees to participate in the Principal Credit Fund and the Global Partnership Fund.
-Investment in the absolute return, direct investment and co-investment portions of the Global Partnership Fund are not to exceed 5% of the Fund, with this threshold to be reviewed annually by the Board. - 4.6 The Fund may loan its securities, or participate in pooled funds that lend securities provided that: - the securities lending agent provides an indemnity for losses relating to a borrower failing to return securities on loan; - lent securities are indemnified by the securities lending agent; - the loan and collateral are valued daily on a "mark-to-market" basis; - the collateral consists of highly liquid and marketable securities under normal market conditions: and - the loans meet the terms and conditions of BCI's Securities Lending Program. - 4.7 The total asset mix may sum to greater than 100 per cent as a result of the inclusion of leverage at the Fund level.
+Despite any other provision of this SIPP, the Board agrees to participate in the Principal Credit Fund and the Global Partnership Fund.

+- 4.6 The Fund may loan its securities, or participate in pooled funds that lend securities provided that: - the securities lending agent provides an indemnity for losses relating to a borrower failing to return securities on loan; - lent securities are indemnified by the securities lending agent; - the loan and collateral are valued daily on a "mark-to-market" basis; - the collateral consists of highly liquid and marketable securities under normal market conditions; and - the loans meet the terms and conditions of BCI's Securities Lending Program. - 4.7 The total asset mix may sum to greater than 100 per cent as a result of the inclusion of leverage at the Fund level.
 For performance measurement purposes the liability benchmark is equal to the realized cost of financing such liabilities.